-metre (about 39 inches) in length, and the size of a quill; the male is one third as long.
+The largest known round worm is the palisade worm, or Eustrongylus gigas Rudolphi, the female of which is a metre (about 39 inches) in length, and the size of a quill; the male is one third as long.
 It is rare in man, and occurs especially in the intestines, and sometimes the kidneys of such mammals as live on fish.
-The mouth is surrounded by six tubercles.
-Eustrongylus pupillosus Diesing, according to Wyman, lives coiled up in the brain of the anhinga, or snake-bird of Florida.
+The month is surrounded by six tubercles.
+Eustrongylus papillosus Diesing, according to Wyman, lives coiled up in the brain of the anhinga, or snake-bird of Florida.
 E. buteonis Packard was found living under the eyes of Buteo Swainsoni, and E. chordeilis Packard in the brain of the night-hawk.
-Dochmins duodenalix Dubini lives in the small intestine of man.
+Dochmius duodenalis Dubini lives in the small intestine of man.